Food service: Types of service

 Table service is food ordered by the customer at the table and served to the customer's table by waiters and waitresses, also known as "servers".
 Table service is common in most restaurants.
-With table service, the customer generally pays at the end of meal.
+With table service, the customer generally pays at the end of a meal.
 Various methods of table service can be provided, such as silver service.

 Food safety

-The provision of safe food for foodservice specifies the requirements for the design, implementation, and maintenance of prerequisite programmes (PRPs) to assist in controlling food safety hazards in catering.
+The provision of safe food for food service specifies the requirements for the design, implementation, and maintenance of prerequisite programmes (PRPs) to assist in controlling hazards to food safety in catering.
 A technical specification is provided as an international standard, ISO/TS 22002-2:2013 Prerequisite programmes on food safety — Part 2: Catering.
 This technical specification is part of the ISO 22000 family of standards.
 The scope includes catering, air catering, railway catering, banquets, among others, in central and satellite units, school and industry dining rooms, hospitals and healthcare facilities, hotels, restaurants, coffee shops, food services, and food stores.